 This major exhibition explores the story of the Scythians – nomadic tribes and masters of mounted warfare, who flourished between 800 and 200 BC.
 Their encounters with the Greeks, Assyrians and Persians were written into history but for centuries all trace of their culture was lost – buried beneath the ice.
 Many of the objects in this stunning exhibition are on loan from the State Hermitage Museum in St Petersburg.

-If you would like to know more about who the Scythians were – listen to this introduction by exhibition curator St John Simpson. https://soundcloud.com/britishmuseum/who-were-the-scythians
+If you would like to know more about who the Scythians were – listen to an introduction by exhibition curator St John Simpson. https://soundcloud.com/britishmuseum/who-were-the-scythians

 Live audio described tour with handling session

 Led by exhibition curator Chloe Leighton and VocalEyes audio describer Lonny Evans, this tour will explore highlights of the exhibition.
 Tours are accompanied by a handling session.
-Another tour takes place on Saturday 7 October.
+Another tour will take place on Thursday 16 November.

 £13 exhibition entry.
 Members free.
 A disabled person’s assistant is free.